Opinion | Biden’s new tax plan makes the dividing line clear

 As a consequence, hundreds of billions of dollars go uncollected, which is why investing in the IRS budget may be the single most cost-effective way to improve the federal government’s balance sheet.

 Of course, Republicans — who spearheaded an attack on the agency back in the 1990s and have supported cutting its budget ever since — wouldn’t stand for that.
-But they’re not going to be voting for this plan anyway, or the larger infrastructure bill of which it will be a part.
+But they’re not going to be voting for this plan anyway, nor the larger infrastructure bill of which it will be a part.

 Which brings us to the politics.
 Tax debates are too complex for most Americans to bother with, so most of them will, at best, hear the broad strokes.
-At its simplest, this is what the debate comes down to: Joe Biden and Democrats want to raise taxes on corporations.
+At its simplest, this is what the debate comes down to: President Biden and Democrats want to raise taxes on corporations.
 Corporations and their Republican allies don’t like that.

-Which is a pretty good place for those Democrats to be, especially since there may be no more widely shared idea about taxes than “Corporations don’t pay their fair share.”
-A recent Gallup poll finds that 69 percent of Americans feel that way.
-In Pew Research Center polling, 62 percent said the idea that corporations aren’t paying enough bothered them “a lot," while only 27 percent were bothered a lot by how much they themselves have to pay.
+Which is a pretty good place for those Democrats to be, especially since there may be no more widely shared idea about taxes than, “Corporations don’t pay their fair share.”
+A 2019 Gallup poll found that 69 percent of Americans felt that way.
+In Pew Research Center polling, 62 percent said the idea that corporations aren’t paying enough bothered them “a lot,” while only 27 percent were bothered a lot by how much they themselves have to pay.

 That doesn’t guarantee any legislative outcome; corporations keep their taxes low not by winning a public debate, but by quietly exercising their lobbying power and enlisting the help of legislators, especially Republicans, who are sympathetic to their plight.

-But it does mean that the more Democrats talk about this plan to raise corporate taxes, the better position they’ll be in to actually get it passed.
+But it does mean that the more Democrats talk about this plan to raise corporate taxes, the better a position they’ll be in to actually get it passed.
 And they’ll force Republicans to be very public about their tireless advocacy for the interests of corporations.
 Which wouldn’t be a bad thing at all.

 Read more: